The Eastwood TIG 200 AC/DC welder offers a great set of features for many small to medium-sized shops, at an affordable price.

 One of the more repeated things users say, this unit is easy to use.
 The dials and switches are clearly labeled and minimal for a TIG welder.
 The unit starts smooth and allows even new welders to lay down nice beads.

-However, for the price, the foot pedal is not a deal killer.
-In fact, the majority of comments praised the price to performance ratio of this machine.
+Also, the majority of comments praised the price to performance ratio of this machine.
 One user summed it up best by saying this TIG welder is “the best bang for the buck.”

 Alternatives to Consider

 If you know you’ll have access to a 240v power supply, then it’s worth considering the digital version, the TIG 200 Digital AC/DC.

 The key differences are highlighted below.

 |Dimensions (H x W x L)||17.8 in. x 8.4 in. x 20.2 in.||13 in. x 8.5 in. x 18.5 in.|

 |“Large” Rocker Style Foot Pedal||✅||✅|

 Another premium choice TIG welder that gets compared to the Eastwood TIG 200.

 We already have a detailed comparison of these two, which you can find here.